sharetribe/ftw-daily/docs/customisation-checklist.md

-# Customization checklist
+# Customisation checklist

-Some generic things to update and check when starting to customize Starter app.
+Some generic things to update and check when starting to customise the template.

 * [Marketplace colors](colors-and-icons.md#colors)
 * [Generate app icons](colors-and-icons.md#icons)